Coventry Jets: 2006 season

 2006 was another brilliant season for the Jets.
 To begin, they secured a major headline sponsor, international property development company Cassidy Group, who had just become the main sponsors of Coventry City FC and the Coventry Blaze.
 Their support helped the club to realise the full potential of the sport in Coventry.
 Again the club attracted arguably some of the best British players in the BAFL to Coventry.
 The signings of Jeremy Simms (London Olympians), Will White, Mick Mills Neil Edwards and Mike Dunson (Personal Assurance Knights) sent shockwaves through the league and made the Jets the team to beat.
 They were joined by former Sioux Falls Cougar QB Joe Wright and former St. Ambrose Fighting Bee Centre (C) Kurt Gersch.
 Links were also established with local BUAFL team Leicester Longhorns.
 Defensive end (DE) Andy Steadman, LB Xin Xu and WR Nathan Dobson signed for the Jets; all played their part in the team's success.

 In preseason, the Jets travelled to Bergamo, Italy for a weekend training camp.
 Their hosts for the camp were the Bergamo Lions, perennial Italian Super Bowl champions and three-time Eurobowl winners.
 There was a joint training session and a controlled scrimmage.
 This was a tough test for the Jets.
 Bergamo boasted a roster with 17 North American players with NCAA or Canadian Interuniversity Sport (CIS) experience and were led by former BYU QB Kevin Feterik.
-The scrimmage went well for the Jets; their offence moved the ball at will through the air and on the ground and their defence stepped up with three interceptions (INT), one returned for a TD.
-As it was a scrimmage there was no official score, but the Jets managed more TDs than the Lions.
 It was also while the Jets were in Italy that links were made with New Zealand's Papatoetoe Wildcats.
 Their attention now turned to the upcoming league season.

 Opening against Staffordshire Surge, the Jets won 39–0 in difficult conditions.
 Next up were local rivals Birmingham Bulls.
 The Bulls were a division above the Jets and came into the game full of confidence.
 However, the Jets were just too powerful for the Bulls, and won 27–0.
 After this they registered back to back 10–0 seasons.
 The Kent Exiles stood before the Jets in the BAFL Div 1A semi final.
 There was no repeat of the 2005 Div 2 Final—the Jets destroyed Kent 63–18.
 In the final, they met the Bristol Aztecs, who had overcome Ipswich 20–7.
 RB Tony Perkins took the ball down the field for a TD on the opening drive.
 The Jets scored three TDs in the first quarter alone.
 The game finished 52–20 securing promotion to BAFL Div 1.